 Are there any broken links on your site?
 Are all your posts interwoven?
 Are all your posts optimized with relevant keywords and do all your images have alt tags filled out?
 Are there any pins or images that need to be refreshed?

-Let’s bring this altogether and look at what you’ll check for when completing a website audit.
+Let’s bring this all together and look at what you’ll check for when completing a website audit.

 Here are all the things you’ll be checking for when completing a self-audit.